nyorain/vpp/README.md

 If possible, all of them will automatically be allocated on the same device memory allocation.
 This is possible since creating them won't automatically bind them to memory.
 Only when they are
-used (i.e. vpp::Buffer::assureMemory is called e.g. by filling them), they will be bound to memory.
+used (i.e. vpp::Buffer::ensureMemory is called e.g. by filling them), they will be bound to memory.
 This defered two-step initialization idiom will improve performance and the needed number of allocations.